The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 But the truth is that the American military isn’t about the equipment.
 It’s about the people.

 American soldiers, sailors, airmen, Marines, guardians, and Coast Guardsmen come from all walks of life.
 They represent some of the most diverse ranks of any military in the world and are a mirror image of the country they are recruited from.

 That makes them just as human, just as fallible, just as subject to bad luck, bad decisions, and difficult circumstances as any of us.

 All this means that the average military base is just as much in need of social services as any civilian town.
 And if you’re interested in a career in social work, a stint in the military will help you get your career launched – either during your time in service or later on in your post-service life.

 Service Members Need the Same Human Services and Social Work Support as Civilians

-There are over 3 million military personnel on both active duty and in the reserves.
+There are approximately 2.3 million military personnel on both active duty and in the reserves.
 More than a third identify as a racial minority; 16 percent are female.
 Although most are below 25 years of age, almost a quarter of officers are over the age of 41.
 They are drawn from every corner of the country, and some are not even American citizens yet.
 More than half are married, and more than 30 percent have children.

 That represents a richer and more diverse community than just about any city or town in America.
 It comes with all the same challenges as any of those communities, with a few special ones:

 So, there are individuals and families in the military who need food stamps, who need housing assistance, who had chemical dependency problems, who struggle with suicidal ideation.
 They need referrals to behavioral counselors, mental health workers, and sometimes just someone to talk to.